cjratcliff/ml-compiled/docs/gaussian_processes.rst

 The kernel can be thought of as a prior for the shape of the function, encoding our expectations for the amount of smoothness or non-linearity.

+Not all conceivable kernels are valid.
+The kernel must produce covariance matrices that are positive-definite.

 Linear kernel
 _______________